Business Credit vs Personal Credit: Differences, Tips, Mistakes to Avoid

 Ask for credit terms from your vendors

-Even if the credit limit is small to start, and the time frame is relatively short, it will help.
+Even if the credit limit is small to start and the time frame is relatively short, asking for a small advance will help you build your credit.
 Pay the bills on time, and after a few transactions, ask to have the limit and/or term increased.
-Success with even one or two vendors will give you positive credit references to build on with other business and for possible loans in the future.
+Success with even one or two vendors will give you positive credit references to build on in the future.

-You don’t always need a Social Security Number to get a loan.
-Some lenders, like Accion Opportunity Fund, offer loans to individuals with ITIN (Individual Taxpayer Identification Number).
+The other good news is that you don’t always need a Social Security Number to get a loan.
+Some lenders, like Accion Opportunity Fund, offer loans to individuals with ITINs (Individual Taxpayer Identification Numbers).

 Register with the business credit bureaus

 Select your business structure carefully

 One of the best ways to separate your business and personal finances is to do it legally as well as financially.
 Instead of setting up your business as a sole proprietorship, take yourself out of the mix and form a corporation or LLC instead.
 (See our article on the Legal Structure of a Business for the hows and whys.)